CheckResearch/confccsBackesKMM14_Experiment_01/README.md

 ## Experiment Steps

 A short overview on the steps I took and the configuration I used to reproduce the experiment.
-For a detailed description please have a look at Section 4.2.2 of my Bachelor thesis.
+For a detailed description please have a look at Section 4.2.2 of my bachelor thesis.
 1. Get the source code.
 2. Install dependencies, fix bugs.
 3. Refactor Python scripts to Python 3 syntax.